patronage/bubs-next/docs/preview-mode.md

 2. Save `HEADLESS_API_SECRET` to Vercel as an environment variable, this is needed to authenticate API calls to WordPress to securely generate the logged in user's access token to activate preview mode. `HEADLESS_AUTH_SECRET` only lives inside WordPress to encrypt the access token, DO NOT copy/use this value outside of the setting in `wp-config.php`.
 Set `WORDPRESS_DOMAIN` to the root URL of the Wordpress instance (without /graphql)

-3. Open `wordpress/wp-content/headless/functions.php` and edit the values for `$preview_domain` for staging and production.
-The staging URL can be also be set from within the Wordpress dashboard under `Headless Settings` menu item, but make sure a generic preview URL is selected as a fallback.
+3. Open `wordpress/wp-content/headless/functions.php` and edit the values for `$preview_domain` for production.
+Within staging, where we often use Vercel preview builds with different URLs, the Preview URL can be set in the Appearance > Customization section in the theme, under the "Headless" options heading.

 4. Preview mode should now work.
 You can test by logging into Wordpress admin, creating a post (but don't publish!) and then click "Preview".
 If it all works, you should be able to view your post with a black bar on the top of the page indicating preview mode is enabled.